 Toni comes from a long line of farmers who made their living through crops and livestock in the great state of South Dakota.
 Her father, Floyd Korzan, raised cattle, pigs, sheep, and chickens – as well as corn and other crops – in Brule County.
 The seventh of Floyd’s nine children, Toni was free to pursue her own interests while her older brothers helped with farm work and her older sisters helped with housework.
 She raised rabbits and ornamental chickens, constantly designing new and innovative structures in which to house them.

-Floyd was 53 when Toni was born and he was troubled with bad knees, so she became his constant companion and helper.
-Margaret built wooden stools for every barn and shed so that her father could always sit.
-She fetched tools for him when he tinkered on vehicles, and consequently she knew all her fractions long before kindergarten.
+Floyd was 53 when Toni was born and was troubled with bad knees, so Toni became his constant companion and helper.
+She built wooden stools for every barn and shed so that her father could always sit.
+She fetched tools for him when he tinkered on vehicles and consequently, she knew all of her fractions long before kindergarten.

 The Korzan children attended a one-room schoolhouse just a mile from home, where all of the elementary grades were taught by one teacher.
 Toni loved school and enjoyed listening to the lessons given to the older students, especially math.
 Her father held the opinion that boys didn’t need much education, because they can do manual labor to provide for their families, but girls did need solid schooling to manage their homes and finances.
 With this perspective in mind, Toni had always planned to attend college.

 When Toni was in high school, she asked her physics teacher to recommend a good engineering school.
 He told her that the Massachusetts Institute of Technology (MIT) would be an excellent choice.
 Although it was far from South Dakota, Toni decided to apply.
 Not realizing that MIT is quite selective, she applied to only that school – and fortunately, she was accepted.